 What Features Come Included?

-Each hosting provider offers a range of features on each of its paid plans.
-GreenGeeks scored a perfect 5/5 in the “features” category of our research, while Bluehost earned a still-impressive 4.3/5.
+Every hosting provider offers a range of features on each of its paid plans.
+As we’ve already said, GreenGeeks scores an impressive 4.5 out of 5 in our “features” category, while Bluehost earned a still-impressive 4.2 out of 5.

 Introductory prices are discounted rates that last for the first term of your hosting plan.
 They’re a pretty standard practice throughout the industry, and they have to be paid for in advance.
-For example, if a discount lasts for three years at $2.95 per month, you’ll have to pay for all three years up front to get that discount.
+For example, if a discount lasts for one year at $2.95 per month, such as with Bluehost and GreenGeeks, you’ll have to pay for the whole year up front to get that discount.
 Renewal prices are the regular rates you’ll be paying for every year after that.

-Bluehost wins in terms of the value that you’ll get for your money.
-It offers introductory prices on its VPS plans, while GreenGeeks charges renewal rates from the get-go.
-And Bluehost’s dedicated plans are better value simply because they… exist.
+Still, we’d say Bluehost is the clear winner in terms of value for money.
+It offers introductory prices on its VPS plans, while GreenGeeks charges full price from the get-go.
+Plus, Bluehost’s dedicated plans are better value simply because they… exist.

 Both Bluehost and GreenGeeks include free SSL certificates on all of their plans.
 These certificates are available through Let’s Encrypt, a nonprofit certificate authority that makes it possible to encrypt the information that’s shared between your server and your website visitors.